Kris Bryant Player Props: Rockies vs. Brewers

 - The pitching staff for the Brewers has a collective 7.9 K/9, which ranks 25th in MLB.

-- The lefty last pitched on Tuesday, April 25 against the Detroit Tigers, when he tossed three innings, allowing four earned runs while giving up eight hits.
+- The left-hander last pitched on Saturday against the Los Angeles Angels, when he went six innings, allowing one earned run while giving up seven hits.

-- In five games this season, the 27-year-old has a 5.19 ERA and 8 strikeouts per nine innings, while allowing a batting average of .287 to opposing hitters.
+- The 36-year-old has put up an ERA of 1.86, with 5.9 strikeouts per nine innings, in five games this season.
+Opponents have a .227 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.